digitalbricklayer/techteapotcom/src/content/posts/handy-hugo-website-test-scripts/index.md

 Some of these scripts will save you a ton of time.
 I can particularly recommend the `checklinks.sh` script.
 It is an absolute life saver when editing your site.
 It would take days to manually check all of the links on your site, but this little script can do the whole lot in a few minutes.

 *Update 2022-11-15*: If you wish to check your links, there is now a much easier option available if you are deploying your site using Netlify.
 Netlify have a plugin called `netlify-plugin-checklinks` you can use that checks your website links after each build.
 If one or more bad links are found, your build will fail and the new version of your site will not go live.
 There is enough [documentation on the project github page](https://github.com/Munter/netlify-plugin-checklinks) to get you started.

+*Update 2022-02-24*: Updates `checklinks.sh` script to use the `checklinks` docker container saving you from having to install the `linkchecker` program.